Get Free Advice Now!

 If you have suffered injuries that required multiple surgeries and have resulted in serious damages, you could be entitled to a claim worth 80 percent of your total damages, under pure comparative fault laws.

 Contact our team for a free initial consultation to discuss your case and potential options for a settlement.
-Don't wait, reach out to our team of experts today!
+Don't wait, reach out to our Manhattan car accident lawyer today!

 4. Filing a Lawsuit